 - Add the tomatoes and some water and simmer and blend into a paste.

-- Temper the remaining spices before adding in the curry paste and coconut milk
+- Temper the remaining spices, then add the curry paste and coconut milk.

 - Add the eggs